angelaphysicaltherapy/jamming/README.md

 Jamming App

 #Description: This app allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account.
+This webpage has been deployed here: http://jamming-expert.surge.sh

 #Contribution:
 This is a project from codecademy.
 CSS and HTML files are downloaded from their plateform.
 My contribution is to create a React web application using knowledge of React compoonents, passing state, and requirests with the Spotify API.